-In the first image, the entire sky was filled with beautiful clouds so I photographed the barn with a 17mm lens.
-However in the second image, the clouds were only at the horizon.
-Therefore I decided to used a 70-200mm lens and include more vegetation to create foreground interest and forgo capturing the entire Teton range.
+In the first image shown above, the entire sky was filled with beautiful clouds so I photographed the barn with a 17mm lens.
+However, in the second image, the clouds were only at the tops of the mountain peaks.
+Therefore I decided to use a 70-200mm lens and include more vegetation to create foreground interest and forgo capturing the entire Teton range.

 Best Time of Day:

 Although most prefer sunrise when photographing the Overlook, I find the later morning hours work best.
 By then, the sun has lit both the Teton Mountains and the Snake River equally.
 Also, sunset can work if there are enough clouds in the sky.

 General Photographic Information About Grand Teton National Park